QubiQ/qu-survey/survey_question_description/README.rst

 To use this module, you need to:

 #.
-Create a .csv file following the template available on this module.
+Go to a survey, edit or create a question
 #.
-Be sure there is at least one survey otherwise create it
-#.
-Go to Surveys > Configuration > Import Questions.
-#.
-Import the .csv choose if you want to update question and select the survey.
+Click on the page Description and add some content

 Known issues / Roadmap